NEW YEAR, NEW YOU!

-November is here which means the holiday season is upon us, and if you are anything like me you are suddenly thinking, “well crapola, I better start thinking about gifts!”
-(And if you are one of those
+November is here, which means the holiday season is upon us, and if you’re anything like me, you’re suddenly thinking, “well crapola, I better start thinking about gifts!”
+(And if you’re one of those

-Thus, today it is time to get glue gun and Mod Podge, because things are about to get a little crafty!
-Rolling up your sleeves and doing a little DIY in the gift department not only saves money, but it can be a lot of fun as well.
+So, today it’s time to get the glue gun and Mod Podge out because things are about to get a little crafty!
+Rolling up your sleeves and DIY-ing in the gift department not only saves money, but it can be a lot of fun as well.
 You can even get the kids involved.
 And honestly—who doesn’t enjoy receiving a nice homemade gift?
 There’s just something charming and comforting about a handmade gift that comes from the heart.

 Not all of us were blessed with an artistic side.
 I realize that.
 Some of us are excellent sewers, others of us “wing it” and hope for the best.
 If you have been blessed with a talent, this is a great time to put it to good use!
 If you’re a great baker: bake; if you can knit, I’ll bet you can make a scarf for the price of a skein or two of yarn. (…and by the way, you’re amazing!
 Knitting is HARD!)

-Some of us need a little creative push now and again, so I’ve picked out a few of my favorite ideas to hopefully get you started in the right gift-giving direction.
-With some savvy shopping, all of them can be completed for $10 or less, and most don’t require much-if any–technical ability.
-Of course if these still seem like too much effort, you can always check out these 30 awesome gift ideas under $30!
+Some of us need a creative push now and again, so I’ve picked out a few of my favorite ideas to hopefully get you started in the right gift-giving direction.
+With some savvy shopping, all of these gifts can be made for $10 or less, and most don’t require much (if any) technical ability.
+Of course, if these still seem like too much effort, you can always check out these 30 awesome gift ideas under $30!

-Did you know sugar contains natural alpha-hydrolic acids that exfoliate & soften your skin?
-This simple yet super effective homemade sugar scrub uses only 3 ingredients, takes just minutes to make, costs just a fraction of expensive store bought scrubs, and smells absolutely amazing!
+Did you know sugar contains natural alpha-hydraulic acids that exfoliate & soften your skin?
+This simple, yet super effective homemade sugar scrub uses only 3 ingredients, takes just minutes to make, costs just a fraction of expensive store-bought scrubs, and smells absolutely amazing!
 This is one gift everyone is sure to love!

 2. Sharpie Mugs